setografi/seto-personal-blog/src/content/post/lsb-based.md

 title: "LSB Steganography: Hiding Messages in Images"
 description: "Learn how LSB Steganography can be used to hide secret messages in digital images, including the importance of delimiters and suitable image formats."
 publishDate: "04 August 2024"
-tags: ["steganography", "LSB", "information_security", "encryption", "digital_images"]
+tags: ["steganography", "LSB", "information_security", "encryption", "digital_images", "knowledge"]
 ---

 ## Introduction

-Steganography is the art of hiding information within another medium so that only the intended recipient can detect and extract the hidden message.
-One of the simplest and most popular steganographic techniques is Least Significant Bit (LSB) steganography.
+**Steganography** is the art of hiding information within another medium so that only the intended recipient can detect and extract the hidden message.
+One of the simplest and most popular steganographic techniques is **Least Significant Bit (LSB)** steganography.

 ## What is Least Significant Bit (LSB) Steganography?